AdobeDocs/testing.fr-FR/help/testing/bob-html-table-test.md

   <tr>
    <td colname="col01"> <p>1 </p> </td>
    <td colname="col1"> <p> <span class="codeph"> &lt;search-field-value-list name="field-name" quotes="yes/no" commas="yes/no" data="values/counts/results" separator="X" sortby="none/values/counts/results" max-items="XX" date-format="date-format-string" gmt="yes/no" language="0/language-id" encoding="html/javascript/json/perl/url/none"> </span> </p> </td>
    <td colname="col2"> <p>This tag displays a list of unique field values, value counts, or result counts within the entire result set. </p> <p>This tag only yields output for fields specified by the <span class="codeph"> sp_sfvl_field </span> CGI parameters in the search query.
 The optional "quotes" attribute controls whether the individual items output are surrounded by double-quotes (or single-quotes, if encoding=perl).
 The default value of "quotes" is "yes".
 The optional "commas" attribute controls whether the individual items output are separated by commas.
 The default value of "commas" is "yes".
 The optional "data" attribute controls whether each unique field value is output (data="values"), the total count of each unique field value is output (data="counts"), or the number of results containing each unique value (data="results") is output.
 The default value of "data" is "values".
 For non-list-type fields, data="counts" and data="results" are equivalent.
 The separator attribute defines the single character, or delimiter, to be inserted between the values of the output.
 The optional "sortby" attribute controls the ordering of the output; sortby="none" means no particular order, sortby="values" means sort by field values (in ascending or descending order according to the field's Sorting property), sortby="counts" means sort in descending order of field value counts, and sortby="results" means sort in descending order of the number of results containing each value. </p> <p>Note that sortby="counts" and sortby="results" are equivalent for non-list-type fields.
 The optional "max-items" attribute limits the number of items to output.
 The default value of "max-items" is -1, which means "output all items". </p> <p>There is an absolute limit of 100 for max-items.
 The "date-format", "gmt" and "language" attributes are only relevant if the content type of the specified field is "date".
-The "date-format" attribute takes a UNIX style date format string such as "%A, %B %d, %Y" (for "Monday, July 25, 2016"). "gmt" defaults to "yes" and controls whether the time portion of the date string should be output in GMT ("yes") or the account's time zone ("no"). </p> <p>See <a href="../c-appendices/c-templates.md#section_4BBDBBEF2B96414497617CD4B52D96E4" type="section" format="dita" scope="local"> Date format strings </a>. </p> <p>The "language" attribute controls the language and locale conventions of the output date string.
+The "date-format" attribute takes a UNIX style date format string such as "%A, %B %d, %Y" (for "Monday, July 25, 2016"). "gmt" defaults to "yes" and controls whether the time portion of the date string should be output in GMT ("yes") or the account's time zone ("no"). </p> <p>See . </p> <p>The "language" attribute controls the language and locale conventions of the output date string.
 "0" (the default) means "Use Account Language".
 Any other "language" value is interpreted as a specific language identifier, for example, "en_US" means "English (United States)".
 The optional "encoding" attribute controls whether the output string characters are HTML encoded, JavaScript encoded, Perl encoded, URL encoded or not encoded, for output on the results page.
-The default value of "encoding" is "html". </p> <p>See <a href="../c-appendices/c-templates.md#section_0490DECC00E34691ADE5A9ED90A6D911" type="section" format="dita" scope="local"> Language identifiers </a>. </p> </td>
+The default value of "encoding" is "html". </p> <p>See . </p> </td>
   </tr>
   <tr>
    <td colname="col01"> <p>2 </p> </td>